PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-06 07:48:56
+Last updated: 2024-04-06 07:49:30
-Random Quote: Folly and desperation are ofttimes hard to tell apart.  -  Maester Luwin
+Random Quote: The storms come and go, waves crash overhead, the big fish eat the little fish, and I keep on paddling.  -  Varys